aloicerains/alx-low_level_programming/README.md

 ### Low level Programming
-This is my introduction to low level programming in C Various scripts are included for handling C programs
+This is my introduction to low level programming in C Various scripts and programs are included for handling C programs
 1. Directory 0x01-variables_if_else_while contains programs for loops
 2. The directory 0x02-functions_nested_loops contains programs relating to functions and loops
 3. The directory 0x03-debugging